 Festivals in Ottawa

 Winterlude, a celebration of all things winter, is held mid-February.
 Ice sculptures, skating, mulled wine — it’s all there, and it is beautiful.

 Irish Week is held on the run-up to St. Patrick’s Day, and celebrates all things Irish.
 It provides an opportunity for those interested in Irish culture to appreciate the Irish community in Ottawa.

-While driving in Ottawa may seem like a daunting task, it is very well organised and not prone to major traffic jams.
+While driving in Ottawa may seem like a daunting task, it is well organised and not prone to major traffic jams.
 Canadians drive on the right side of the road, and some rules may confuse a new driver — turning right at certain times on a red light, for example.
-Canadian and Ottawan drivers are generally polite and patient.
+Canadian and Ottawa drivers are generally polite and patient.

 Well, there you have it, our detailed guide to living in Ottawa.
 If you want to learn more about what life in Ottawa is really like then why not pay a visit to our comprehensive Ottawa city-guide where you’ll find information on Ottawa’s neighbourhoods, things to do in the capital city, Ottawa’s rich history and much more.